 Walkout Basement Lots

 If there are any questions about this information, they should be directed to Saskatoon Land at 306-975-LAND.
-The Lot Grade Drawings in the attachment drawings also provide important information indicating the specific final design elevations that must be maintained at property corners along the front and rear property lines.
+The Lot Grade Drawings in the attachment drawings also provide information indicating the specific final design elevations that must be maintained at property corners along the front and rear property lines.
 Lots identified on the sales map as Walkout Basement Lots (“W”) must be constructed on these lots.
 Lots not identified with the “W” may not support walkout basements.
-It is strongly recommended that all homeowners discuss their Building and Landscaping plans with their neighbours to ensure that the grades between the houses will meet both of the neighbours' needs.
+It is strongly recommended that all homeowners discuss their Building and Landscaping plans with their neighbours to ensure that the grades between the houses will meet both neighbours' needs.
 Retaining walls or other means may be necessary if one neighbour intends to build a walkout lot in an area where the grades transition from walkout to conventional.
 Saskatoon Land will not be responsible for the cost of retaining walls or other associated work to accommodate grade variance along property boundaries from their current design shown on the Design Contour Plans in the attachment drawings.
 The intent is that all areas have been graded approximately 100mm (4 inches) below final grade and that no additional grading would be required along the side and rear property lines.

 In addition to this section, please refer to the Residential Property Lot Grading Guidelines.